 THC affects brain regions like the hippocampus and prefrontal cortex.
 The THC activity in these regions is thought to contribute to the herb’s psychoactive effects.
 Incidentally, these brain regions are also implicated in schizophrenia.
 The review suggests that it is possible that the opposite effects of CBD and THC in this region could provide a new window into new schizophrenia research.

 Coupled with traditional medication, early trials with CBD as a supplemental treatment for schizophrenia were successful with an impressive safety profile.
 The potent anti-inflammatory properties of CBD may also lend to its anti-psychotic properties.
 Psychosis has been linked to increased inflammation in the brain.

 Has consuming marijuana ever made you feel more anxious?
 Well, the problem might be too much THC, not enough CBD.
-CBD and THC work opposite of each other; one a stimulating psychoactive, the other a compound that works to quell unnecessary psychoactivity.
+As mentioned above, CBD and THC work opposite of each other.
+One is a stimulating psychoactive, the other a compound that works to quell unnecessary psychoactivity.

 Whole plant medicine

 While CBD is a powerful medicine on its own, it’s important to note that the compound’s effects are amplified when combined with other cannabinoids.
 One of the biggest debates surrounding CBD deals with the recent push toward “whole plant medicine.”
 The idea behind whole plant medicine has to do with something known as the entourage effect.

 The entourage effect is the idea that combinations of cannabinoids, like CBD and THC, work together in synergy to produce certain therapeutic effects in the body.
 This may explain why some epileptic patients respond well to CBD, while others respond better to THC.
 The entourage effect has already been used in pharmaceutical medicines.